anthonywww/gpt4all-box/README.md

 ./docker-build.sh
 ```

-Next run the image as a container:
+Next run the image as a container, see examples below.

+You can open the `examples/ui.html` on your local web browser to access the client chat UI.

 #### Development